jessp01/gqlplus/README.md

    that do not call the binary sqlplus but rather sqlplus64.

  - EMACS_MODE:
-   If setted, gqlplus is assumed to be launched from Emacs.
+   If set, gqlplus is assumed to be launched from Emacs.
    Emacs maps Ctrl-G to send SIGINT (instead of Ctrl-C).
    So, during Emacs editing session we don't want to pass to it sqlplus because it disrupts its' operation and does not make sense